MathysCogne/42_Cub3D/README.md

 Repeat until this condition is met.
 I demonstrated the algo for the step1, i'm sure you can expend it yourself for each step

 As a result, we obtain the pixel offset of the image as a percentage.
-A value x (between 0 and 1) and a value y (between 0 and 1).
+A value x (between 0 and 1) corresponding to the img column offset.

-The result is mapped as a pixel offset, a value between 0 and 1, determining the pixel (column of pixel) to print for this ray.
 On the map, the offset is something like 0.50.
-This if your img is 200*200, it is the column 100 that you will have to render.
+If your img is 200*200, so it is the column 100 that you will have to render (200*0.5).

 - 5/ You still can't understand... look at the code
 So far, you can only get a column offset, you can't get a single one pixel.
 You have 2 choice.
 The first one is to create a function to render the column.
 The other one is to continue on this logic and introduce a z axis.
 This is our choice, computing each pixel using raycasting.